MrRGnome/lnd-dash/README.md

 ﻿# LND Dashboard

 This is a dashboard for interacting with and inspecting your `lnd` node.
+You can play with a public testnet example at https://lnddash.com

 ## Disclaimer